suncoast-devs/handbook/lessons/front-end-safari/layout.md

 ```

 This will place all the list items on the same visual row.
 However, we want the
-elements to be aligned in the center so we revise this CSS:
+elements to be aligned in the center, so we revise this CSS:

 ```css
 header ul {